Costa Rica Language – Spanish Travel Phrases

 Disclaimer: This article may contain affiliate links.
-This means that if you click on a product or service link and make a purchase, Costa Rica Vibes may earn a commission.
-This commission comes at no additional cost to you and helps us to keep running this website.
+Clicking on them may earn Costa Rica Vibes a commission, at no extra cost to you.
 Thank you for your support!

 Basic Spanish Words / Phrases